Giving a dirty boat a thorough cleaning can be done with some hard scrubbing and simple washing.

 To get started, you'll need a power washer, boat soap, hot water, bilge cleaner and other marine cleaners to tackle that stubborn, hard-to-remove dirt.

-Power washing a boat with warm water will also help with the grimiest dirt and removing sea salt.
+Power washing a boat with warm water will also help with the grimiest dirt and remove sea salt and scum lines.

 To clean a boat:

-Procedures for cleaning the exterior of a boat involves:
+Items to clean when cleaning the exterior of a boat include:

 Cleaning The Boat Hull